Dodgers LHP Hill leaves after 1 inning with 'discomfort'

-Los Angeles Dodgers starter Rich Hill was removed from Wednesday's game against the San Francisco Giants after one scoreless inning and just 15 pitches because of what the team announced as a left forearm discomfort.

 Hill got off to a late start this season because of a sprained left knee that surfaced in spring training.
-After giving up 11 runs over his first three outings, Hill is 4-0 over his previous six starts entering, with a 1.95 ERA in that span.
+After giving up 11 runs over his first three outings, Hill is 4-0 over his previous six starts entering Wednesday, with a 1.95 ERA in that span.

 Overall, Hill is 4-1 this season with a 2.60 ERA over 52 innings.
 The left-hander has dealt with multiple blister issues since coming to the Dodgers in the middle of the 2016 season, including one last season.